-Element Purpose Restrictions Syntax

-access- The access method to add The access method must have a unique Database Object Name

-method name in the sysams system catalog segment; see

-name table.
-IBM Informix Guide to
+Element Purpose Restrictions Syntax access- method name The access method to add The access method must have a unique name in the sysams system catalog table.
+Database Object Name segment; see IBM Informix: Guide to SQL Syntax.

-SQL: Syntax.

-The CREATE PRIMARYSECONDARY ACCESS_METHOD statement adds a userdefined access method to a database.
+The CREATE SECONDARY ACCESS_METHOD statement adds a user-defined access method to a database.
 When you create an access method, you specify purpose functions, purpose flags, or purpose values as attributes of the access method.
-To set purpose options, refer to "Purpose Options" on page 6-11.
+To set purpose options, refer to "Purpose Options" on page 6-7.

 You must have the DBA or Resource privilege to create an access method.
-For information about privileges, refer to the IBM Informix Database Design and Implementation Guide or the GRANT statement in the IBM Informix Guide to SQL: Syntax.
+For information about privileges, refer to the IBM Informix: Database Design and Implementation Guide or the GRANT statement in the IBM Informix: Guide to SQL Syntax.